Laura and Dana: American Frame Sisters

 Every year, the first Sunday in August is National Sisters Day.

-For Sisters Day 2021, sisters Laura Jajko–American Frame president–and Dana Dunbar–American Frame CEO and CFO–share some sisterly insights.
+In honor of National Sisters Day, sisters Laura Jajko–American Frame president–and Dana Dunbar–American Frame CEO and CFO–share some sisterly insights.
+They are pictured above in the Ohio State Senate Chambers on a recent tour of the State Capitol building in Columbus, Ohio.

 Describe your sister in ten words